Luke 1:68

 - Darby Bible

-Blessed be the Lord God of Israel; for he hath visited and redeemed his people.
+Blessed be the Lord God of Israel; because he hath visited and wrought the redemption of his people:

 Blessed be the Lord, the God of Israel, for he has visited and worked redemption for his people;